computerjazz/react-native-swipe-calendar/README.md

 If you render your own components via `DayComponent`, you may need access to more internal state than is available on props.
 This state may be accessed via the exported `useCalendarContext()` hook.

 >NOTE: Be careful about performance!
-Lots of `DayCompoennts` are rendered at any given time.
+Lots of instances of `DayComponent` are rendered at any given time.
 You may need to wrap memoized inner wrappers around your custom components.

 ```typescript
 type CalendarContextValue = {